Joseph Boyle is a British Heart Foundation Senior Clinical Research Fellow in the Vascular Sciences section, National Heart and Lung Institute.

 Dr Boyle’s research focus is in connecting the functional genomics of macrophage differentiation with clinical cardiovascular and renal pathology with a view to improved pharmacology.

 Dr Boyle became a BHF Intermediate Clinical Research Fellow with Professor Dorian Haskard working on novel macrophage inactivation pathways, initially discovered in intraplaque haemorrhage in the coronary arteries of patients with fatal acute coronary syndrome.
 These evoke macrophages with decreased inflammatory activation, a phenotype we termed Mhem.

 This work identified a new transcriptional pathway driven by ATF1, allowing coordination between iron recycling, cholesterol recycling and anti-inflammatory effects in macrophages after haemorrhage.
 This has exciting implications for treatment, especially since we have now found that it can also be stimulated by the diabetic agent metformin via AMP-Kinase.

 Dr Boyle then honed his diagnostic skills at Papworth Hospital Cambridge before coming back to Imperial as a BHF Senior Clinical Research Fellow to develop mechanistic and translational studies of the AMPK-ATF1-Mhem pathway.
 Dr Boyle now heads the growing Macrophage Differentiation research group.
-Applications from potential PhD students interested in molecular mechanisms of erythrocyte recycling, or in cardiometabolic disease in metformin-treated patients are particularly welcome.

 et al., 2009, Coronary Intraplaque Hemorrhage Evokes a Novel Atheroprotective Macrophage Phenotype, American Journal of Pathology, Vol:174, ISSN:0002-9440, Pages:1097-1108